HospitalJobs.com shares tips on what to include in a resume, how to describe work experience, and proofreading ideas.

 - Summary: Registered Health Information Technician with excellent written and verbal communication, pursuing entry-level roles in hospital medical records.

-The bulk of your resume should focus on your work experience.
+The bulk of your resume for a hospital job should focus on your work experience.
 List your past jobs in chronological order, from most recent to oldest.
-Bold your previous titles, add employers with locations, and make sure dates of employment are accurate.
+Bold your previous titles, add employers with

 Take time to explain how you excelled in the position.
 Use action verbs; give specific examples and include as much quantifiable data as possible.
 For instance, instead of simply saying “Responsible for overseeing hospital department” show the value of your work by including the following type of details: “Department Nurse Manager overseeing a six-person team responsible for # patient visits per month”.